jqnatividad/qsv/docs/whirlwind_tour.md

 Longitude   Float    75976506.66428815  -179.9833333  180.0        1           14          28.14618114715136   62.47285862586659   3902.8580648875136
 ```

 Wow!
 That was fast!
-It took just 1.3 seconds to compile all that.
+It took just 1.3 seconds to compile all that[^1].
 But can we get more descriptive statistics?
 What's the variance, the modes, the distribution, the cardinality and the nullcount?
 No problem.
 That's why `qsv stats` has the `--everything` option to compute more "expensive" stats that require loading the entire CSV into memory.

 > ℹ️ **NOTE:** The `qsv table` command takes any CSV data and formats it into aligned columns
 using [elastic tabstops](https://github.com/BurntSushi/tabwriter).
 You'll